Shonacw/Conversation_Analysis_Project/README.md

 - Which key topics were revisited during the conversation?
 - What was the variation in Dialog Act usage over the course of the conversation (segment-wise), and what does this tell us about the nature/ flow of the conversation?
 - How do we quantify the efficiency of a conversation?
 (Mostly relevant when analysing business meeting transcripts)
-- From the conversation visualisations can we detect a set of common trajectories taken by conversations of simialr styles?
+- From the conversation visualisations can we detect a set of common trajectories taken by conversations of similar styles?

 ## Notes on, and examples of, Visualisation methods attempted so far...